TUMFTM/physiological-measurements/README.md

   NeuroKit2: A Python toolbox for neurophysiological signal processing.
 Behavior Research Methods, 53(4), 1689–1696.
   <https://doi.org/10.3758/s13428-020-01516-y>

-The BITalino software 'OpenSignals (r)evolution' can be downloaded [here](https://bitalino.com/downloads/software)
+The BITalino software 'OpenSignals (r)evolution' can be downloaded [here](https://bitalino.com/downloads/software

+## Contact

+If there are any issue or questions regarding this package, please do not hesitate to contact me at johannes.feiler@tum.de